s3cur3/quokka/docs/pipes.md

 ## Pipe Start

+- If [`Credo.Check.Readability.BlockPipe`](https://hexdocs.pm/credo/Credo.Check.Readability.BlockPipe.html) is enabled, Quokka will prevent using blocks with pipes.
+Quokka respects the `:exclude` Credo opt.
+- If [`Credo.Check.Refactor.PipeChainStart`](https://hexdocs.pm/credo/Credo.Check.Refactor.PipeChainStart.html) is enabled, Quokka will rewrite the start of a pipechain to be a 0-arity function, a raw value, or a variable.
+Quokka respects the `:excluded_functions` and `excluded_argument_types` Credo opts.

-Quokka will ensure that the start of a pipechain is a 0-arity function, a raw value, or a variable.
+Based on the Credo config, Quokka will rewrite the start of a pipechain to be a 0-arity function, a raw value, or a variable.

 ```elixir
 Enum.at(enum, 5)